auth0/docs/articles/quickstart/spa/angular/01-login.md

 :::

 :::note
-For a deep dive into implementing user authentication in Angular, visit the [Complete Guide to Angular User Authentication with Auth0](https://auth0.com/blog/complete-guide-to-angular-user-authentication/).
+For a deep dive into implementing user authentication in Angular, visit the [Angular Authentication By Example](https://developer.auth0.com/resources/guides/spa/angular/basic-authentication).
 This guide provides you with additional details, such as creating a signup button.
 :::